NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Nafirus.md

 abilities_mid:
   - name: ""
   - name: "Swarm Rejuvenation"
     desc: "  A nafirus's swarm is part of its true self.
 After defeating a nafirus, its swarm disperses, and 2d4 days later, one of the constituent creatures grows into a new nafirus if even a single one escapes.
-While the exact circumstances and surroundings determine how long the nafirus's foes have to dispatch the Fleeing creatures before they escape, usually its foes have only a single round.
+While the exact circumstances and surroundings determine how long the nafirus's foes have to dispatch the [[undefined]] creatures before they escape, usually its foes have only a single round.
 Typically, this requires the application of an area effect or splash weapon within 1 round to the space where the nafirus collapsed.
 After any amount of area or splash damage is dealt to that space, the character dealing the damage must attempt a DC 15 Flat check.
 Each subsequent area or splash damage effect performed on the area reduces the DC of this flat check by 2, to a minimum of DC 5.
 If any of these flat checks succeed, none of the creatures escapes, and the nafirus is destroyed permanently.
 At the GM's discretion, clever means of trapping or otherwise detaining the vermin may extend the time allowed to finish off the nafirus."

 attacks:
   - name: ""